 If you only have one retirement account and it is already maxed out, check if you’re eligible to take additional deductions by opening additional accounts.
 You may not qualify if you have a high AGI, but it’s always good to know what your options are, especially if your income is likely to decrease in the future.

-Know The Tax Rules
+10) Know All The New Tax Rules

 We all need to spend several hours each year reviewing and understanding the latest tax rules.
 Given the tax code is tens of thousands of pages long, spending several hours a year is the least we can do.